-The threat levels of different potential target zones are set out in the table below:-
+The usage levels of different potential target zones are set out in the table below: -

-Threat Level Potential Target Zones Council Sites at risk: Examples Inspection Frequency
+Usage Level Potential Target Council Sites at risk: Inspection

+Zones Examples Frequency

-High Occupied buildings Schools across West Lothian with
+High Occupied buildings Schools across West Lothian with 3 yearly and after

-Main roads car mature trees within the severe storms
+Main roads Car mature trees within the severe storms

-parks boundary or nearby
+Parks boundary or nearby

 Playgrounds Housing Properties with mature

 School grounds trees within gardens or nearby

 Other high use Public footpaths within town

-Medium Country roads Main rural paths and trails within 5 yearly and after
+Medium Country roads Main rural paths and trails within 5 yearly

-Well-used footpaths parks and woodland areas. severe storms
+Well-used footpaths parks and woodland areas.

 Public areas Minor "C" and "U" Class Roads

 with verges with mature trees

 Public open spaces such as

 sports pitches by areas of

 Low Low level use areas Rural footpaths with low pedestrian Reactive only when

 Field boundaries usage issues arise

 Footpaths

 Woodland near

-footpaths

-^{}Highlighted trees with known defects but which merit retention will receive an annual inspection.
+\Highlighted trees with known defects but which merit retention will receive an annual inspection.

 Trees are living organisms and can decline in health rapidly due to disease or physical damage, usually caused by wind / snow, therefore the failure of intact trees can never be ruled out due to the forces of nature.
 The Council requires to balance the resource available for tree inspection against the likelihood of any failure in determining the frequency of inspections.
-At present the extent of the Council's tree population within high and medium risk zones is unquantified and so the amount of time required to carry out inspections cannot be estimated.
-The tree inspection programme will be rolled out over the next few years according to the resources available and will commence with those areas where the risk is greatest achieved by zoning.
+The extent of the Council's tree population within high and medium risk zones is in the process of being quantified and the subsequent time required to carry out those inspections being worked on.
+A tree inspection programme has been initiated in accordance with available resources and has commenced in those areas where the risk is greatest, achieved by zoning.